Table of Contents

 - Thyroid peroxidase (TPO)

 It is significant in the diagnosis of Hashimoto’s thyroiditis (chronic autoimmune thyroiditis).
-It is characterized by infiltration of the thyroid follicles with lymphocytes, which gradually leads to thyroid failure and goiter formation.
+It is characterized by lymphocytes infiltrating the thyroid follicles, which gradually leads to thyroid failure and goiter formation.

-Amiodarone is a Class III antiarrhythmic drug with two iodine atoms in its structure.
-Administration of amiodarone can be presented as both hypothyroidism and hyperthyroidism.
+Amiodarone, a class III antiarrhythmic drug with two iodine atoms in its structure, can be administered to treat both hypothyroidism and hyperthyroidism.
 Amiodarone inhibits the entry and peripheral conversion of T4 to T3.

 Effects of amiodarone on the thyroid gland include: